-The final discovery framework to discuss here is eDisco framework, proposed in~\cite{zavodovski2018edisco}, this allows service providers and edge devices to discover edge servers, and determine an optimal algorithm for the deployment of edge resources.
+The final discovery framework to discuss here is eDisco framework, proposed in~\cite{zavodovski2018edisco}.
+It allows service providers and edge devices to discover edge servers and determine an optimal algorithm for the deployment of edge resources.
 This framework is divided into three steps: determination of paths to clients, determination of on-path Domain Name System (DNS) zones, and location of the edge servers~\cite{zavodovski2018edisco}.
-The framework uses a central edge node as the EaaS to communicate with the cloud server and other edges along a tree connection.
+The framework uses a central edge node to communicate with the cloud server and other edge nodes along with a tree connection.

 In~\cite{DBLP:journals/ppna/GuevaraF21}, the authors proposed an algorithm to decide where applications should be executed on fog or cloud nodes.
 Their solution comprises two schedulers based on integer linear programming considering resources such as available processing capacity, memory capacity, and available storage capacity.

-However, but their proposal have limits to execute the FL since information of resources may change as well as FL focus on the execution at the edge.
+However, their proposal has limits to the execution of the FL since information of resources may change.

 Exploiting the edge of the network requires discovery mechanisms to find suitable edge nodes to improve decentralized edge configuration, but these mechanisms need automation due to the volume of different edge devices available at the edge.
-Future research should consider the heterogeneity of edge devices from multiple generations as well as current workloads such as large scale machine learning tasks, although these have not been considered in most existing work.
-Benchmarking methods will need to collect information about availability and capability of resources.
+Future research should consider the heterogeneity of edge devices from multiple generations as well as current workloads such as large-scale machine learning tasks that have not been considered in most existing work.
+Benchmarking methods will need to collect information about the availability and capability of resources.
 Solutions must allow for seamless integration (and removal) of edge nodes in the computational workflow at different hierarchical levels without increasing latency or compromising the user experience.
 Moreover, automatic recovery and fault handling mechanisms at the edge nodes should be adopted.
-Existing methods use cloud servers, but this is not practical in the context of artificial intelligence executing at the edge, since the discovery of edge nodes not only demands large volumes of data, but also data privacy.
+Existing methods use cloud servers, but this is not practical in the context of artificial intelligence executing at the edge since the discovery of edge nodes not only demands large volumes of data but also data privacy.